 The SLA has been actively managing aquatic invasive species since variable milfoil was first found in Squam back in 2000.
 We've logged many thousands of hours removing countless gallons of milfoil, and are seeing real progress.
 But we need help!
-We are staying in front this issue by constantly removing it from the lakes.
+We are staying ahead of this issue by constantly removing it from the lakes.
 This leaves little time to go hunt down new infestations.

 Join our Weed Watcher crew!

-Folks can Weed Watch while snorkeling, canoeing, kayaking, paddle boarding, or from a motor boat.
+Folks can weed watch while snorkeling, canoeing, kayaking, paddle boarding, or while on a motor boat.
 Gather some family, friends and neighbors together and we’ll come to you!
 Help us protect your favorite part of the lake.

-Please contact Melissa Leszek, SLA Community Engagement Coordinator if you are interested in becoming a trained Weed Watcher!
+Please contact Rachel Coughlin, Outreach and Communications Coordinator, if you are interested in becoming a trained Weed Watcher!